-Online poker is now legal and regulated in six states in the United States, but it can be confusing to understand where you can play, what is safe and how to best choose a site.
+Online poker is now legal and regulated in six states in the United States, but it can be confusing to understand where you can play, what is safe and what is risky, and how to best choose a site.

-Here we aim to cut to the chase and give you all the information you need to make good choices when it comes to picking a safe, legal, and trustworthy online poker room.
+Here at Poker Shield, we aim to make things easy for you by giving you all the information you need to make good choices when it comes to picking a safe, legal, and trustworthy online poker room.

 What constitutes a legal online poker site in the United States?

 The current shape of online poker offerings on US soil are heavily influenced by the interpretation of the Wire Act and the aftermath of the Unlawful Internet Gambling Enforcement Act (UIGEA).

 There is no federal law that allows online poker throughout the entire country but, instead, individual state laws have been implemented to regulate online gambling.